 Navigating uncertainty together

-Perhaps the greatest uncertainty for colleges around the country is how the switch to online education will affect enrollment numbers this fall.
+Perhaps the greatest uncertainty for colleges around the country is how the switch to online education will affect enrollment numbers post-pandemic.
 Will students and parents be willing to pay full tuition without getting the traditional college experience of sports and campus life?

 Boudreau remains hopeful that enrollment won’t go down at City College.
 After all, many CCNY students don’t enroll in City College for the experience as much as for the accessibility and affordability.